-If you want to try out the Via Ferrata at Jebel Jais, check out the website, you can book it here.
-There are two climbs daily, one at 9am and the other at 1pm, you always need to show up 1 hour prior the climb for preparations and climbing.
+If you want to try out the Via Ferrata at Jebel Jais, check out their website to book.
+There are two climbs daily, one at 9 AM and the other at 1 PM, you always need to show up 1 hour prior the climb for preparations and climbing.

 What To Bring And Expect?

 Don’t forget you need to be between 12 and 65 years of age, between 50 and 100 kilos of weight and have moderate fitness levels (duh).
 There are no prior technical experience is needed, so don’t you worry about it!
 You can all do it, just need to not freak out with heights!

 They will provide you with the safety equipment and a handy small backpack with water and enough space for your camera items.
 Only one helmet has the GoPro Mount, so don’t forget to be the first to ask for it!
 Also most importantly, don’t forget the clipper mount!

 Wear some good gripping shoes and you have to wear typical athletic clothing.
 It will be sharp so our advice is don’t wear shorts.
 Note that if you show up with slippery soles like Vans or Converse, they won’t let you do it.